On Hopf algebras over basic Hopf algebras of dimension 24: Introduction

 The paper is organized as follows: In section \ref{Preliminary}, we recall some basic knowledge and notations of Yetter-Drinfeld modules, Nichols algebras.
-In section \ref{secH}, we determine all finite-dimensional Nichols algebras over simple objects in $\HYD$ and their liftings.
-In section \ref{secK}, we determine all finite-dimensional Nichols algebras over simple objects in $\KYD$ and their liftings.
+In section \ref{secK-24}, we introduce the structure of the Hopf algebra $\cK_{24,1}$.
+In section \ref{secKnichols}, we determine all finite-dimensional Nichols algebras over simple objects in ${}_{\cK_{24,1}}^{\cK_{24,1}}\mathcal{YD}$ and present them by generators and relations.
+In section \ref{secK-lifting}, we determine all finite-dimensional Hopf algebras over $\cK_{24,1}$, whose infinitesimal braidings are simple objects in ${}_{\cK_{24,1}}^{\cK_{24,1}}\mathcal{YD}$.